Gerewol Wodaabe Festival + tribes and Gerewol of Lake Chad and Ennedi (October 2025)

-We present a new trip to Chad in which we will combine attendance at the Gerewol festival, one of the most impressive in Central Africa, with the northern route to reach the Ounianga lakes and the Ennedi plateau.
-A proposal of culture, landscape and nature that turns out to be one of the most spectacular options for discovering this country.
+We present a new trip to Chad in which we will combine attendance at the classic Gerewol festival of the Wodaabe nomads, one of the most impressive in Central Africa.

 3 days with the Wodaabe at the Gerewol festival

-In late September and early October, coinciding with the end of the rainy season, is the Gerewol festival, one of the biggest cultural spectacles in this part of the African continent.
+Towards the end of September and during the month of October, coinciding with the end of the rainy season, the Wodaabe Gerewol festival, one of the biggest cultural spectacles in this part of the African continent.
+It’s not easy to get there, but it’s well worth the effort.

-Every year, around Dourbali, about 120 kilometres from the Chadian capital, two large Wodaabe clans (the Sudosukai and the Japto) gather for an impressive “beauty contest”.
+Every year, two large Wodaabe clans (the Sudu-Sukaya and the Njadpto) gather around Dourbali for an impressive ‘beauty contest’.
 Their aim is to find a mate, as these nomadic pastoralist families have few opportunities to socialise in their nomadic daily lives.

 The Gerewol is a ceremony where men dance and compete to be the most beautiful.
-The women are the judges and can choose their future husbands.
-We will be witnesses for three days living with the Woodabe.
+The women are the judges and can choose their future husband.

 For the Wodaabe or Bororo (Peul nomads) there are three essential motives in life: